SindhujaDataAnalyst/SQL-Practice/README.md

-# SQL-Practice
+## SQL-Practice
-These repository is having all study materials useful to all
+The script is intended for learning and practicing SQL fundamentals.

 This SQL file contains a collection of sample queries designed to explore and analyze data from an ecommerce_sales table in a database named ecommerce.
 These queries demonstrate basic SQL operations such as filtering, aggregation, and conditional logic.
 ### The table has fields such as: